 Healthcare cost trends were applied to retirees receiving less than \$1,200 in annual Premium Assistance.
 As of June 30, 2017, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
 The annual Premium Assistance reimbursement for qualifying retirees is capped at a maximum of \$1,200.
-As of June 30, 2016, 91,797 retires were receiving the maximum amount allowed of \$1,200 per year.
-The actual number of retirees receiving less than the 1,200 per year cap is a small percentage of the total population and has a minimal impact on Healthcare Cost Trends as depicted below.
+As of June 30, 2016, 91,797 retirees were receiving the maximum amount allowed of \$1,200 per year.
+As of June 30, 2016, 1,354 members were receiving less than the maximum amount allowed of \$1,200 per year.
+The actual number of retirees receiving less than the \$1,200 per year cap is a small percentage of the total population and has a minimal impact on Healthcare Cost Trends as depicted below.

-The following presents the System net OPEB liability for June 30, 2017, calculated using current Healthcare cost trends as well as what the System net OPEB liability would be if health cost trends were 1-percentage point lower or 1-percentage point higher that the current rate:
+The following presents the System net OPEB liability for June 30, 2017, calculated using current Healthcare cost trends as well as what the System net OPEB liability would be if the health cost trends were 1-percentage point lower or 1-percentage point higher than the current rate:

-Dollar Amounts in Thousands
+Dollar Amounts in Thousands nds

+Current

-1% Decrease Current rend Rate 1% Increase
+1% Decrease Trend Rate Increase

-System net OPEB liability \$ 257,000 \$ 257,000 \$ 257,000
+System net OPEB liability \$ 796,000 \$ 797,000 \$ 797,000